VTL § 306(d), Issuing Inspection Certificate Without Inspection

 Benjamin Goldman Law Office

-If you were charged with a VTL § 306(d) violation, the Benjamin Goldman Law Office can advise you.
+If you or your business were charged with a VTL § 306(d) violation, the Benjamin Goldman Law Office can advise.
 We can help with traffic and vehicle inspection matters across New York.
-Contact us for a complimentary consultation via our contact page.
+You can contact us for a complimentary consultation via our contact page.

 Contact Us Any Of The Below Ways: